microsoft/WhatTheHack/046-AzureMigrate/Student/03-prepare.md

 Prepare the migration and do a migration test.

-After migrating to Azure, you need to "teach" each VM how to reach the next application tier:
+If you changed the IP addresses when migrating to Azure, you would need to "teach" each VM how to reach the next application tier:

 - UbuntuWAF has the IP address of webserver1 hard coded in `/etc/nginx/nginx.conf`
 - smarthotelweb1 has the IP address of the application server hard coded in `C:\inetpub\SmartHotel.Registration\Web.config`